Woodhorn Railway: Edward Stanton (Schöma)

 This locomotive came to the railway in 2008 and whilst it was built by Schöma in Germany, the railway acquired it after the construction of the Channel Tunnel between England and France, meaning this locomotive is the youngest in the railway's fleet.
 Edward is a three-cylinder air-cooled diesel engine, weighing at around 4.5 tons.
 Originally in a white livery, but has since been repainted, and both doors and windows have been added for better safety and operation.

-Rio-Gen

-Rio-Gen was built in the UK by Hunslet, and was purchased in 2013 from Singapore.